The Importance Of A Cozy Home During A Pandemic

 Rearrange The Furniture:

 This might be a good time to rearrange the furniture and freshen things up.
-Sometimes rearranging the furniture fits your current needs better.

 But furniture alone does not create a cozy home.
 What creates a cozy home is what your personality and style dictates.
+Personal items that have a special meaning, etc.

-In the winter the faux flames look so real and makes the indoors feel cozy.
+In the winter the faux flames look so real and it makes the indoors feel cozy.
+Also it puts out a good amount of heat.
+That can help to lower your heating bill.

 Your Kitchen:

-What you do in your kitchen depends on whether you own or rent your home.
+What you do in your kitchen often depends on whether you own or rent your home.
 I rent, so I am somewhat limited.
-But I have tried to make the most of what I have.
+But I have always tried to make the most of what I have.

-Add rugs to define certain areas.
 Provide adequate lighting.
-Lighting is an easy way to bring a sense of coziness to your spaces.
+Lighting is an easy way to bring coziness to your spaces.

-Add Plants:
+Add House Plants:

 Is Your Bedroom Welcoming?